Book your ferry ticket

 Hjarnø is a must-see while island hopping in the East Jutland Archipelago or for you who just love Viking stories and small, cosy islands.

 You can take the 5 minute ferry crossing from Snaptun on the south side of Horsens Fjord, and don’t worry, the ferry departs 30 times a day, so you shouldn’t be afraid of missing your departure!

 In the summer, you can also visit the island with the Bicycle Ferry from Alrø, which you can drive to over a dam from the north side of the fjord (approx. 25 km. east of Horsens and 12 km. south of Odder).

-On Hjarnø, you can get close to the traces of the island’s Viking history, taste local wine and freshly dug potatoes, explore the island’s beautiful countryside on foot, by bicycle, from a tractor or a golf buggy, and many other experiences.
+On Hjarnø, you can get close to the traces of the island’s Viking history, taste local wine and freshly dug potatoes, explore the island’s beautiful countryside on foot, by bicycle or from a tractor, and many other experiences.

 We have compiled ready-to-drive day trips for you who want to go out and have an experience in the Coastal Land.

 This lovely bicycle route leads you to many of the Juelsminde Peninsula’s greatest attractions.
 From Hjarnø in Horsens Fjord, along the coast to Juelsminde and the beautiful nature at Vejle Fjord.
 If you only have one day to experience the area, then this route is the right option for you....

 Are you up for island hopping in Horsens Fjord?
 Start the cycle trip in Horsens and cycle north around the fjord out to Alrø and across Hjarnø.
 Along the way, you will even get out sailing on the charming little bicycle ferry.